Quebec Nordiques: 1992–1994

 During the 1992–93 NHL season, these new players, along with Sakic – now a bona fide NHL All-Star – and the rapidly developing Sundin and Nolan, led Quebec to the biggest single-season turnaround in NHL history.
-They leaped from 52 points in the previous season to 104—in the process, going from the second-worst record in the league to the fourth-best (behind only Pittsburgh, Boston and Chicago), as well as notching the franchise's first 100-point season as an NHL team.
-They made the playoffs for the first time in six seasons, and also garnered home-ice advantage in the first round for only the third time ever as an NHL team.
+They leaped from 52 points in the previous season to 104 – in the process, going from the second-worst record in the league to the fourth-best (behind only Pittsburgh, Boston and Chicago), as well as notching the franchise's first 100-point season as an NHL team.
+They made the Stanley Cup playoffs for the first time in six seasons, and also garnered home-ice advantage in the first round for only the third time ever as an NHL team.
 However, they fell to the eventual Stanley Cup champion Canadiens in the first round, winning the first two games but then losing the next four due to inspired goaltending from Montreal's Patrick Roy.
-Sakic and Sundin both scored over 100 points each, and head coach Pierre Pagé was a finalist for the Jack Adams Award.
+Sakic and Sundin both scored over 100 points each, and head coach Pierre Page was a finalist for the Jack Adams Award.

-In 1993, the NHL renamed their conferences and divisions to better reflect geography; the Nordiques would be situated in the Northeast Division of the Eastern Conference for their last two seasons of play in Quebec.
+In 1993–94, the NHL renamed their conferences and divisions to better reflect geography; the Nordiques would be situated in the Northeast Division of the Eastern Conference for their last two seasons of play in Quebec.
 The Nordiques missed the playoffs in 1993–94 as they struggled with injuries.
-After that season, Sundin was traded to the Toronto Maple Leafs in return for Wendel Clark.
-This trade was controversial for both teams, as Sundin was one of the Nordiques' rising talents, while Clark was the Leafs captain and fan favourite.
+After the season, Sundin was traded to the Toronto Maple Leafs in return for Wendel Clark.
+This trade was controversial for both teams, as Sundin was one of the Nordiques' rising talents, while Clark was the Maple Leafs captain and fan favourite.
 While Clark performed respectably, he then became embroiled in a contract dispute after the season ended and was sent to the New York Islanders.